KevinMarquette/kevinmarquette.github.io/_posts/2018-10-15-Powershell-arrays-Everything-you-wanted-to-know.md

     $data.foreach{"Item [$PSItem]"}
 ```

 This is a lesser known syntax but it works just the same.
+This `foreach` method was added in PowerShell 4.0.

 ### For loop